History of the Dominican Republic: The era of Trujillo 1931–1961

 Although Trujillo sought to emulate Generalissimo Francisco Franco, he welcomed Spanish Republican refugees following the Spanish Civil War.
 During the Holocaust in the Second World War, the Dominican Republic took in many Jews fleeing Hitler who had been refused entry by other countries.
 The Jews settled in Sosua.
 These decisions arose from a policy of blanquismo, closely connected with anti-Haitian xenophobia, which sought to add more light-skinned individuals to the Dominican population by promoting immigration from Europe.
 As part of the Good Neighbor policy, in 1940, the U.S. State Department signed a treaty with Trujillo relinquishing control over the nation's customs.

 When the Japanese attacked Pearl Harbor, Trujillo followed the United States in declaring war on the Axis powers, although the Dominican Republic did not have any participation in the war.
 Nazi submarines operating in the Caribbean torpedoed and sank two Dominican merchant vessels that Trujillo had named after himself—the steamers San Rafael and Presidente Trujillo, killing twenty-six Dominican sailors.
 Nazi submarines also destroyed four Dominican schooners.
 After the war, Trujillo sought military aid from the United States but was denied.
 Trujillo decided to establish his own arms factory.
 This move allowed the Dominican Republic to become self-sufficient in producing firearms.
 In the 1950s, Trujillo's air force had 156 aircraft, including fighters, B-17 bombers, and B-26 Marauder bombers.
-His navy comprised two destroyers and eight frigates.
+His navy comprised two English-built destroyers, two U.S.-built frigates, and five Canadian corvettes, all of World War II vintage.
 During the Cold War, he maintained close ties to the United States, declaring himself the world's "Number One Anticommunist" and becoming the first Latin American President to sign a Mutual Defense Assistance Agreement with the United States.